Common femtoscopic hadron-emission source in pp collisions at the LHC: Modeling of short-lived resonances

 The result of the RSM for the full \spipi source profile, together with the Gaussian core, and an exponential type source profile is shown in the left panel of Fig.~\ref{fig:RSM_Sr_and_Ck}, while the resulting correlation functions are depicted in the right panel.
 Comparing the purely Gaussian source, as well as the corresponding correlation function, with the scenario of a source containing exponential tails shows that resonance contributions diminish the overall correlation strength.
 The Gaussian core source together with the resonance contributions (solid red curve), can effectively be described by an exponential source, scaled by $\lambda = 0.9$ due to contributions of $\approx 10\%$ of long-lived ($c\tau > 5$~fm) strongly decaying resonances (dash-dotted grey curve).
 Note that $\lambda = 0.9$ can conveniently be absorbed by the usual $\lambda$ parameters introduced in Eq.~\eqref{eq:FemtoPion}, especially in the case of a simultaneous fit of the effective source size and $\lambda$.
 The contribution of long-lived resonances ($c\tau > 5$~fm) decaying into charged pions and kaons, such as $\omega$, $\phi$, can be considered in the RSM as feed-down from weak decays.
 In this context, $12.2\%$ ($6\%$) of the charged pions (kaons) can be modeled as secondary particles from weak decays.
 To take this contribution into account, the $\lambda$ parameter related to the genuine part has to be corrected for the corresponding abundances of long-lived resonances.
 The fully corrected $\lambda_{\mathrm{gen}}$ parameters in different \kt (\mt) intervals are presented in Table~\ref{tab:lambdaParam} for \spipi and \Kp pairs.
 An uncertainty of 10\% has been assigned to the data-driven evaluated values, accounting for possible inaccuracies of the determination of the fractions.
-In order to determine the systematic uncertainties associated with the fitting procedure, the bootstrapping~\cite{Bootstrap} method is employed.
+The total uncertainty of the analysis is evaluated by employing a bootstrap procedure~\cite{Bootstrap}.
+This involves two main steps, firstly, randomly sampling from all of the aforementioned systematic variations, secondly, resampling the individual bins of the correlation function based on the statistical uncertainties.
+Subsequently, the fit procedure is repeated multiple times and a distribution of radii obtained.
+The central interval of the radii distribution, within which 68\% of the mass is concentrated, is calculated and determines the total uncertainty of the analysis.
+The systematic uncertainty has been isolated by repeating the procedure without resampling for statistical fluctuations.
+Notably, the dominating source of the systematic uncertainty is the variation of $\lambda$ parameters, contributing approximately 30\% to the total uncertainty.